The Warmth of Love in a Bosnian Winter

 As we walked around, we saw classrooms that Wave had helped to outfit with computers, lounge areas with lamps and rugs, brightly colored couches, and walls covered with paint and artwork.
 "When we first came here," said Pastor Zijah, "the place was dark and depressing.
 The walls were totally bare -- can you imagine?
 And now, you can see what a happy place it is.
 The joy here is contagious."

 And it was true.
 The joy shared between the church members, staff, and children was so real you could almost reach out and touch it.
 The place was like a greenhouse -- I felt brighter and warmer and more alive than before I walked in.

 As we walked back out to the ice and snow, I talked with one of the Wave directors, a missionary from Croatia.
 "I can honestly tell you," she said, "that I have learned more about what it means to love like God here than in any other place."

-Veldin himself is a great example of how Wave works to bear fruit.
+Viktor himself is a great example of how Wave works to bear fruit.
 He first came as a student to one of the Wave intensives, and immediately began volunteering with the home for children with special needs.
-In time, he began to get more and more involved, and to start joining his fellow volunteers at the Tuzla church.
+In time, he began to get more and more involved, and to start joining his fellow volunteers at the church.
 Then, after nearly a year of weekly involvement, he let others know that he was following Jesus.
-Before long, he took charge of the Wave initiatives at the home, and soon after that began a successful youth group ministry at the Tuzla church.
+Before long, he took charge of the Wave initiatives at the home, and soon after that began a successful youth group ministry at the church.

 Like a tiny bit of yeast in a big bowl of flour, like a small wave with many ripples, the love of God is taking root in Bosnia.
 And neither the cold of winter, nor the ice of humanism, nor the darkness which covers a war-torn land can stop it.